 Another treatment option that we can use to help people suffering from scoliosis is called spinal decompression.
 When someone has been diagnosed with this spinal condition, the vertebrae often start to pinch the nerves as they leave the back.
 This can lead to pain that travels down the arms and legs.
 In this treatment option, a scoliosis doctor will apply traction to the back.
 Then, using gentle pressure, this non-surgical treatment will stretch the vertebrae ever so slightly.
 Using this pressure, the pinched nerves will be relieved and will be able to relax.
 This might even help someone correct slight abnormalities in the curvature of their spine.
 In some cases, more than one treatment session will be needed.
 Spinal decompression is typically part of a well-rounded treatment plan that is designed to address someone's back pain and scoliosis.
 Trust a scoliosis doctor to perform effective decompression.

 Scoliosis is a serious condition of the spine that requires the attention of an experienced scoliosis specialist.
 This is the role of Zaker Chiropractic.
-We work hard to make sure that we stay up to date on the latest scoliosis treatment options.
+We work hard to stay updated on the latest scoliosis treatment options.
 We make sure that we provide all of our patients with access to the latest treatment options.
 In addition, we want everyone to be comfortable when they come to our office.
-The care that we provide our patients can be seen by reading through the reviews that our families leave us on Google + and Yelp.
+The care that we provide our patients can be seen by reading through the reviews that our families leave us on Google and Yelp.
 Furthermore, we believe that everyone should have access to high-quality patient care.
-That is why we provide all of our patients with a free 30-minute session of strength training, massage, or pilates!
-We place the needs of our patients ahead of our own.
 To learn more about how we can help you and our family, please contact us today at (424) 235-1562 to make an appointment.
 We would be honored to help you and your family with all of your back pain and scoliosis needs.